-Although you may take courses in Core 1 and Core 2 without official registration, we encourage you to register early in the academic process.
 Registration will ensure accurate records of course completions and, in Core 2, your grades.
-Note that you will complete your diploma or degree under the terms and conditions of the catalog in effect at the time of registration as a CUGN student.
+Note that you will complete your diploma under the terms and conditions of the catalog in effect at the time of registration as a CUGN student.

 There are no entry requirements for the Certificate in Bible and Diploma in Biblical Studies programs.
-There are prequalifications for the MAR and, therefore, you must apply to be accepted into that program.
-All necessary forms follow in Appendix 2.